nicktelindert/nextspace-build-iso/readme.md

 ## Run in it in QEMU

-qemu-system-x86_64 -m 1G -cdrom NEXTSPACE.iso
+qemu-system-x86_64 -enable-kvm -m 1G -cdrom NEXTSPACE.iso

+You really need KVM to get decent performance